l7mp/learning-go/99-labs/03-splitdim/README.md

    }
    ```

 1. Create a constructor.
-Recall, Go does not have explicit constructors, so conventionally we export a `New*` function from the package that can be called to create a data structure.
+Recall, Go does not have explicit constructors, so conventionally we export a `NewDataLayer` function from the package that can be called to create a data structure.

    ``` go
    // NewDataLayer creates a new database of accounts.